Ted Poston: Personal life

 Poston was married three times.
 His first wife was Miriam Rivers (m.
 1935–1940).
-In 1941, while working in Washington he married Marie Byrd Tancil, a staffer for Robert C. Weaver.
+In 1941, while working in Washington, he married Marie Byrd Tancil, a staffer for Robert C. Weaver.
 The couple divorced in 1956.
 Poston married Ersa Hines Clinton in 1957.
+She was the Area Director for the New York State Division of Youth, and later the confidential assistant to New York Governor Nelson Rockefeller, and she became the New York State Civil Service Commissioner during her marriage to Poston.
+They remained married until Poston died in 1974, although they were separated.

-She worked for New York Governor Nelson Rockefeller.
-They remained married until Poston's death in 1974, although they were separated at the time.
-Poston was friends with Langston Hughes and traveled to the Soviet Union with him in 1932 to appear in an anti-segregation film.
+Poston was friends with Langston Hughes and traveled to the Soviet Union with him in 1932, to appear in an anti-segregation film.
 He also lived next door to his friend Thurgood Marshall for many years.